 Poster Presentation Session: Friday, August 7th from 6:30 pm - 7:30 pm

 Abstract Oral Presentations

-Four of the highest-ranking abstracts will be selected for the Abstract Oral Presentation Session - Time and Date TBA.
+Four of the highest-ranking abstracts will be selected for the Abstract Oral Presentation Session - Sunday, August 9th from 7:00 am - 8:00 am.
 In some cases, the committee may consider Late-Breaking Abstracts for oral presentation.
 The authors of the winning abstracts will present their research findings in a 10-minute presentation, followed by a 5 minute period of Q&A. If selected, an author is required to register to the meeting and to be prepared with a PowerPoint presentation.
 Oral presenters who have an interest or involvement in selling a technology, program, product, and/or service to healthcare professionals must submit an official disclosure document in order to be considered for and to present their work at the abstract oral session.

 Top Abstract Awards

 Awards will be given to the highest-ranking abstracts.
 The award levels are Gold, Silver, Bronze and honorable mention.

 Scientific materials presented at the 4th Annual Heart in Diabetes (2020) must not have been published or presented prior to August 7, 2020, other than in abstract form.